slipcor/PVPStats/doc/api.md

 ### flop - get the bottom stats

-    int value;     // how many entries to get (max: 10);
+    int value = 10;     // how many entries to get (maximum is set in "maxListLength");
-    String value;  // the information to get and to sort by
+    String type = "kills";  // the information to get and to sort by

     // valid values for type: "elo", "kills", "deaths", "streak", "currentstreak" String[] lines = LeaderboardBuffer.flop(value, type);